dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 - And adjust according to the feedback we experience.

 Software developers and gamers experience the same micro-lifecycles!
-But let's call it what it is: it's a pattern at the micro level.
+But let's call it what it is: it's a rapid pattern.

 Software development revolves around languages, architectures, and frameworks.
 These are all codified patterns with dissertations, white-papers, systems, and